How to Start a New Job Virtually

-Working from home is currently widespread due to COVID-19, and while many believe that companies will adopt more flexible remote work policies after social distancing restrictions fade, the practice is still fairly new for the vast majority of us (including employers).
+Working from home has become widespread since COVID-19, and while many believe that companies will adopt more flexible remote work policies after social distancing restrictions fade, the practice is still fairly new for the vast majority of us, including employers.
 Many organisations, even those that allowed some of their employees to work from home before COVID-19, haven’t fully adapted their processes to accommodate the transition from office life.
 If you are starting a new job with an organisation that is temporarily or permanently remote, you might experience some turbulence as companies navigate the new virtual office landscape and build programmes to support it.

 Joining a new team can be both exciting and uncomfortable under normal circumstances.
 It’s possible that starting a new role virtually could present more and unique challenges, no matter your preferred work and communication styles.
-In this article, we discuss strategies to successfully start a new job while working from home.
+In this article, we discuss strategies for starting a new job virtually.

 The importance of asking questions